Brian Serven

-Brian Nicholas Serven (born May 5, 1995) is an American professional baseball catcher for the Colorado Rockies of Major League Baseball (MLB).
-Serven was drafted by the Rockies in the fifth round of the 2016 MLB draft.
-He made his MLB debut in 2022.
+Brian Nicholas Serven (born May 5, 1995) is an American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies and Toronto Blue Jays.
+Serven was drafted by the Rockies in the fifth round of the 2016 MLB draft and made his MLB debut with them in 2022.

 Early life

 Serven was born in Palm Desert, California.
 He is childhood friends with infielder Scott Burcham.
 He attended Palm Desert High School where he led the Aztecs to the California Interscholastic Federation championship his junior year in 2012.

-He attended Arizona State University and played college baseball for the Arizona State Sun Devils.
+Serven played college baseball for the Arizona State Sun Devils.
 In 2014, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
+With the Sun Devils, he batted .280 with 97 RBI in 162 games over three seasons.
+He was named to the First-Team All-Pac-12 team in 2015, his sophomore season.

 Career

+Colorado Rockies

-Serven was drafted by the Colorado Rockies in the fifth round of the 2016 MLB draft.
+The Colorado Rockies selected Serven in the fifth round of the 2016 MLB draft.

 Serven did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Returning to action in 2021, Serven spent the year with the Triple-A Albuquerque Isotopes.
 In 73 games, he slashed .250/.308/.504 with 16 home runs and 38 RBI.
 He returned to Albuquerque to begin the 2022 season.

 On May 17, 2022, Serven was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut the next day on May 18.
 In his second game for the Rockies on May 21, 2022, Serven hit two home runs against the New York Mets, becoming the first player in major league history to record his first two career hits with two multiple-run home runs in the same game.
+He finished his rookie season with a .203/.261/.332 slash line.
+Adjusting for playing in the hitter-friendly Coors Field, he was the third worst hitting catcher in 2022.

+Serven had limited playing time in 2023, catching only 11 games for the Rockies.
+He was sent down by Colorado for the final time on June 15, when the team acquired Jorge Alfaro.
+Later in the minors, Serven missed one week with a concussion, then two months with a sprained thumb on his catching hand.
+He hit .130 with one double and one RBI for the Rockies.